serzhanto/PhotoGallery/README.md

 **Usability:** Viewing recent photos, search, watching nearby uploads on the map, new pictures notification.

-**Solutions** Using RecyclerView and Picasso for the caching and re- using loaded pictures.
+**Solutions:** Using RecyclerView and Picasso for the caching and re- using loaded pictures.
 Pre- loading of the photos, for more responsive interface.

-**Used:** Picasso, Gson, Google Maps API.
+**Used frameworks:** Picasso, Gson, Google Maps API.

 [Download APK] (https://github.com/serzhanto/PhotoGallery/raw/master/app/build/outputs/apk/app-debug.apk)